 Texans never trail while handing Cowboys 5th straight loss, 34-10

-The Texans (7-4) stopped just the second two-game losing streak in quarterback C.J.
-Stroud’s two seasons while maintaining a two-game lead in the AFC South.
+The Texans (7-4) stopped just the second two-game losing streak in Stroud’s two seasons while maintaining a two-game lead in the AFC South.

+Houston pulled away in the second half a week after a 26-23 last-play loss to Detroit at home when the Texans let a 23-7 halftime lead get away and lost despite intercepting Jared Goff five times.

+“It’s not as bad as it ever seems, and it’s never as good as it ever seems,” Stroud said.
+“Those type of games, you have to come out with a win, especially going up like that the half.
+But what are we going to do about it?”

 In a season filled with things gone wrong for the Cowboys (3-7), debris fell from their stadium’s retractable roof as it was opening a few hours before the game.